vesoft-inc/nebula-importer/README.md

 ### From the source code

-Nebula Importer is compiled with Go **>=1.13**, so make sure that Go is installed on your system.
-See the Go [installation document](docs/golang-install.md) for the installation and configuration tutorial.
+Nebula Importer is compiled with Go **1.13** or later, so make sure that Go is installed on your system.
+See the Go [installation document](docs/golang-install-en.md) for the installation and configuration tutorial.

 Use `git` to clone the repository to your machine.
 Go to the `nebula-importer/` directory and run the `make build` command.